Gray Tree Frog

 The frog’s lifespan is believed to be on average 7 to 9 years.
 This lifespan is similar for males and females.

-These frogs are known to be widely distributed across its habitat in the U.S. and Canada.
+These frogs are known to be widely distributed across their habitat in the U.S. and Canada.
 However, there are no accurate counts of its population in any region.
-Most scientists believe there to be a large population that is generally not in danger of extinction any time soon.View all 58 animals that start with G
+These frogs are listed as Least Concern on the IUCN Red List.
+Most scientists believe there to be a large population that is generally not in danger of extinction any time soon.View all 170 animals that start with G

 Gray Tree Frog FAQs (Frequently Asked Questions)